Identifying causal effects with subjective ordinal outcomes: What is identified from continuous variation in

-It is well-known that $\beta$ in the probit model is only identified up to an overall scale normalization, often achieved by fixing the variance of the error distribution $\sigma^2=1$.
+\textbf{Normalization: } It is well-known that $\beta$ in the probit model is only identified up to an overall scale normalization, often achieved by fixing the variance of the error distribution $\sigma^2=1$.
 Similarly, we lack from Theorem \ref{propflow} the ability to pin down the overall scale of derivatives of the structural function $\partial_{x_j}h(x,U_i)$.
-Put another way, the weights $dF_{V|W}(v|w) \cdot f(\tau_{v}(r)|x,v)$ do not necessarily integrate to one.
-However, considering the ratio of \textit{two} derivatives removes any scale-dependence of the estimand:
+The inner expectation in Theorem \ref{propflow} (indicated by square brackets [ ]) is over heterogeneity in causal effects $U_i$, while the outer expectation (indicated by curly brackets \{ \}) is over heterogeneity $V_i$ in reporting functions.
+Expanding this second expectation out, we have